Plantar Fasciitis Treatment in Singapore

 What happens if I delay getting treatment for plantar fasciitis?

 Postponing care may cause the pain to persist or worsen.
-Over time, your walking patterns may change to compensate, potentially affecting your knees, hips, or lower back.
-Early support can help you avoid these knock-on effects.
+Over time, walking patterns may change to compensate, potentially affecting knees, hips, or lower back.

 What are the treatments available for plantar fasciitis?